ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.45] 18.08.2018 =
+* Fix: Capability checkbox was shown as turned ON incorrectly for not granted capability included into a role, JSON: "caps":{"sample_cap":"false"}.
+Bug took place after the changing a currently selected role.
+* Fix: Custom capabilities groups "User Role Editor" and "WooCommerce" were registered at the wrong 3rd tree level - changed to 2.

 = [4.44] 05.07.2018 =
 * Update: URE had executed 'profile_update' action after update of user permissions from the user permissions editor page: Users->selected user->Capabilities.
   It was replaced with 'ure_user_permissions_update' action now.
 It will allow to exclude conflicts with other plugins - "WP Members" [lost checkbox fields values](https://wordpress.org/support/topic/conflict-with-wp-members-2/), for example.